Welcome, friend!

-My participation in the 2023 Winter Writer’s Sanctuary with
+My participation in the 2023 Winter Writer’s Sanctuary led by

 Settled.
-I chose the east window for my writing desk.
+I chose the east window for my writing desk overlooking The St. Joe in picturesque Saint Maries, Idaho.
 Just perfect.

 2. Catalyst

-When I write, I listen to my soul and spirit.
+When I write, I listen to my heart and spirit and God.

 3. Handwriting

-My handwriting is pen to hand from heart.
-I have moved away from fire-hosing creativity of morning pages to a calm, gentle flow aiming for pinpoint accuracy of words to create foundation and substance.
+My handwriting is heart to pen to hand.
+I have moved away from fire-hosing creativity of writing morning pages to a calm, gentle flow aiming for pinpoint accuracy of words to create foundation and substance, but no editing until later.

 4. Ritual

-Whereas I have enjoyed solitude, I now live in a community of 8 persons: 3 adults and 5 children ages 2 to 7.
-Oh, plus the large herding pup and an elder Siamese of questionable disposition.
+I live in a family community of 8 persons: 3 adults + 5 children ages 2 to 8.
+Oh, plus the large Great Pyrenees woof-woof and an elder Siamese of questionable disposition.

 The Gifts of Imperfection Art Journaling Course with Brene Brown (2017)

-Creative setup of hand tools.
-Day planner and writing journal.
+Creative setup of hand tools: Journal and pens.

 Breathe.